abi-am/omicss-25/NGS data analysis & file manipulation/annotation/samtool_practice.md

 ## 🔹 Exercise 7 (Advanced): Identify Duplicate Reads and Count Them

 **Description:**
 Mark duplicate reads in the BAM file and calculate how many are present.
 This helps assess library complexity and potential PCR amplification bias.

+Duplicates refer to reads that are copies of the same original DNA fragment, likely introduced during PCR amplification in library preparation.
+They are not true biological replicates and may be removed later.

 <!--
 Commands: